Big Brother (Finnish TV series)

-Big Brother Suomi is the Finnish version of the reality television franchise Big Brother.
-The Finnish adaptation of Big Brother is broadcast on Sub (formerly SubTV) in Finland from 2005 to 2014.
+Big Brother Suomi (formerly Big Brother) is the Finnish version of the reality television franchise Big Brother.
+The Finnish adaptation was broadcast on Sub (formerly SubTV) in Finland from 2005 to 2014.

-The series premiered on Sub (formerly SubTV) on 28 August 2005 and the tenth season concluded on November 14, 2014.
+The series premiered on Sub on 28 August 2005 and the tenth season concluded on 14 November 2014.
 Since season 7, the series has been produced by Endemol Finland Oy; the previous seasons were produced by Metronome Film & Television Oy.
 The season winner wins €50,000.
 In the tenth season, the winner wins €100,000.

 On 5 March 2013, Sub announced that the ninth season would air in the fall of 2013 and would be the first season to feature celebrities as contestants.
 The ninth season was shorter than the previous season and featured only one host.

-On January 10, 2019, Nelonen announced the show would be returned in fall 2019 on Jim.
+On 10 January 2019, Nelonen announced the show would be returned in fall 2019 on Jim, and the series' name was changed to Big Brother Suomi.

 Programmes

 Big Brother

 Big Brother is the name of the daily show.
 The daily show has been referred to as both "reality" and "pääohjelma" ("main show") by the hosts.
 From season 1 to 10, it aired every day at 10 pm.
-On Sundays, it's included in Big Brother Talk Show.
+On Sundays, it is included in Big Brother Talk Show.
 On season 11, it was aired on 9.30 pm.

 Big Brother Talk Show/Live

-Big Brother Talk Show airs on Sundays during season 1 to 10.
-It includes clips of the Saturday of housemates, clips from the past week, discussion about the show with varying guests (seasons 1–5) and live eviction.
-The show has been hosted by Mari Sainio (seasons 1–2), Vappu Pimiä (seasons 3–5), Susanna Laine (seasons 6–7), Elina Viitanen (seasons 6–8) and again by Sainio (season 9–10).
+Big Brother Talk Show aired on Sundays during season 1 to 10.
+It included clips of the Saturday of housemates, clips from the past week, discussion about the show with varying guests (seasons 1–5) and live eviction.
+The show was hosted by Mari Sainio (seasons 1–2), Vappu Pimiä (seasons 3–5), Susanna Laine (seasons 6–7), Elina Viitanen (seasons 6–8) and again by Sainio (season 9–10).

-On season 11, Big Brother Suomi Live airs on Sundays, hosted by Elina Kottonen.
+On season 11, Big Brother Suomi Live aired on Sundays, hosted by Elina Kottonen.